A week after Election Day, it’s clear our campaign has come up short.

 For months, and over the course of several pairs of shoes, you’ve shared your stories, meals, and dreams with my team and I.

-From the cold bottles of water you gave us at the door during the heat of summer, to the gifts of food and fresh fruit, to helping find lost pets and changing tires, thank you for allowing our grassroots Neighborhoods First campaign to be a part of your lives.
+From the cold bottles of water you gave us at the door during the heat of summer, to the gifts of food and fresh fruit, to helping find lost pets and changing tires, thank you for allowing our Neighborhoods First campaign to be a part of your lives.

 I’m proud of what we managed to accomplish despite considerable odds at every turn, and it wouldn’t have been possible without you.
-Whether you contributed, volunteered, put a sign in your yard, put a sign in a friend’s yard, hosted one of our giant signs or a meet and greet, or told a friend or neighbor about our campaign – I am forever grateful.
+Whether you contributed, volunteered, put a sign in your yard, put a sign in a neighbor’s yard, hosted one of our giant signs or a meet and greet, or told a friend or neighbor about our campaign – I am forever grateful.

 Make no mistake, I won’t stop fighting for what’s right.

 We reject office parks being built in protected creekbeds.
 We don’t want aerial gondolas.
-Our neighbors need the increased transit, rebuilt roads, revitalized public parks and open space, and increased public safety they’ve been asking City Hall about for years, and in some cases for decades.
+Our neighbors need the increased transit, rebuilt roads, revitalized public parks and preserved open space, and increased public safety they’ve been asking City Hall about for years, and in some cases for decades.
 The city would do well to deliver on these basics, and our neighbors and community groups must hold the city accountable.

 A bottomless thank you to my volunteers who showed up every day, who pounded the pavement with me, who came out regardless of the weather or task, and who believed.
 You have my heart.